Amtrak & Via Rail Canada User Guide

 This is the scenery that Amtrak features in so much of its promotional literature.

 The Coast Starlight route between Los Angeles and Seattle works best northbound, especially during the winter months.
+Be sure to ask for a window seat on the left prior to boarding prior to leaving Los Angeles.

 Canadian - Canadien (Toronto